Howard E. Wasdin: Author

-He is the author of SEAL Team Six: Memoirs of an Elite Navy SEAL Sniper, an autobiographical memoir he co-wrote with Stephen Templin.
+He was the author of SEAL Team Six: Memoirs of an Elite Navy SEAL Sniper, an autobiographical memoir he co-wrote with Stephen Templin.
 The book details some of the extreme training that United States Navy SEALs go through, as well as his experiences in the Navy.
 The book also covers aspects of his personal life, including his marriages, his childhood, and life after leaving the Navy.

 The book has been adapted into a young adult version, I Am a SEAL Team Six Warrior, released in April 2012.

-Critical Reception

 The book was a New York Times bestseller and received positive reviews.
 Michiko Kakutani in The New York Times wrote, "Mr. Wasdin’s narrative is visceral and as action packed as a Tom Clancy thriller."

-SEAL Team Six was released May 10, 2011, only a week after DEVGRU took part in the operation that killed Osama Bin Laden.
-This resulted in a great deal of publicity for both Dr. Wasdin and his book which was amended to include a Preface in which Dr. Wasdin speculates how the operation might have gone.
+SEAL Team Six was released on May 10, 2011, only a week after DEVGRU took part in the operation that killed Osama bin Laden.
+This resulted in a great deal of publicity for both Wasdin and his book, which was amended to include a Preface in which Wasdin speculates how the operation might have gone.

+Death

+Howard Wasdin died on the morning of April 6, 2023, in a plane crash at Jesup-Wayne County Airport in Wayne County, Georgia, outside of Jesup.
+He was attempting to land the plane after a work-related trip from his home in Fernandina Beach, Florida.
+His pet dog, who was in the plane with him, did not survive.
+The National Transportation Safety Board released their final report on the incident on January 29, 2025.
+It noted the probable cause of the accident as "[Wasdin]’s failure to maintain adequate airspeed and his exceedance of the airplane’s critical angle of attack, which resulted in a loss of control while maneuvering for a visual landing in low ceiling and low visibility conditions.
+Contributing to the accident was [Wasdin]’s decision to attempt a visual landing in low visibility conditions."
+The report also noted that "[Wasdin]'s tendency to not be late for appointments may have added self-induced pressure and affected his decision-making during the flight."